 In Barcelona, I fell in love with Gaudi’s architecture.
 It has a fairy-tale or almost magical feel to it.
 He was inspired by nature and his designs were far ahead of his time.
 In recent years, seven of his works were declared World Heritage Sites by UNESCO.

-Both cities have some world-class art museums.
+Both cities have world-class art museums.
 Madrid has the Golden Triangle of Art that includes three of Spain’s most famous art museums: the Prado, the modern art of the Reina Sofia, and the Thyssen-Bornemisza.
 It also has some outdoor sculptures that are worth seeing including the 20-ton bronze statue of a bear and a strawberry tree called El Oso y El Madroño in Puerta del Sol.

-Barcelona is not short of art museums, with the Picasso Museum being the most popular.
+Barcelona is not short on art museums, with the Picasso Museum being the most popular.
 It’s one of the largest collections of the artist’s early works.
 Other options include Museu Nacional d’Art de Catalunya, Barcelona Museum of Contemporary Art, and European Museum of Modern Art.
-If you want to visit the art museums in Barcelona, think about getting the Articket, which can save you 50% on admission.
+If you want to visit the art museums in Barcelona, think about buying the Articket, which can save you 50% on admission.